An In-Depth Look at MonaLisa Touch

-Low dose estrogen addresses symptoms at the root-level but is far from perfect.
+Low-dose estrogen addresses symptoms at the root level but is far from perfect.
 In fact, it’s outright problematic because it stimulates cell growth and exposes endometrial and breast tissues to cancer.
-Addtionally, as we already said, some patients aren’t candidates for hormonal therapy because of a history of cancer or fear of increasing their chances for developing cancer.
+Additionally, as we already said, some patients aren’t candidates for hormonal therapy because of a history of cancer or fear of increasing their chances for developing cancer.

 A More Natural Approach

 Laser therapy is considered a more natural treatment because it urges the body to heal itself.
 By this, we mean it ignites internal processes to strengthen vaginal tissues.
 This is why it’s safe for such a variety of patients.

 Although we can’t know until you come in for a consultation appointment, laser therapy might be right for you if intercourse is painful.
 This sounds a little vague, but discomfort can include anything from feeling like your tissues don’t properly stretch to a lack of lubrication that causes tearing or bleeding.

 Likewise, if you have sex but feel nothing, the laser can probably help you.
 This symptom arises when tissues are dry and overstretched without the ability to recognize the sensation.
 Laser, however, can stimulate tissues to grow thicker and more hydrated.
 Intimate moments, in turn, become more enjoyable.